vitejs/vite/docs/guide/api-vite-environment.md

 - `modules` is an array of modules in this environment that are affected by the changed file.
 It's an array because a single file may map to multiple served modules (e.g. Vue SFCs).

 - `read` is an async read function that returns the content of the file.
-This is provided because on some systems, the file change callback may fire too fast before the editor finishes updating the file and direct `fs.readFile` will return empty content.
+This is provided because, on some systems, the file change callback may fire too fast before the editor finishes updating the file, and direct `fs.readFile` will return empty content.
 The read function passed in normalizes this behavior.

 The hook can choose to: